-At first guess, one might go for the tomato that stays green once it’s fully ripened.
+At first guess, you might go for the tomato that stays green once it’s fully ripened.
 That would be a poor choice.
-You want to pick any large unripened tomato.
+You want to pick any medium sized unripened tomato.
 If you have your own tomato plant, awesome!

 Pick a load of them before you have too many on your hands or the bugs get them.
 They should be very firm and fairly dry when you cut into them.
 If you’re not growing your own, most superstores have plenty of hard, pale, and fairly unripe ones.
 These are excellent for frying.

 My grandparents were from Norcross, GA and always had fresh sliced tomatoes on the dinner table.
 As a kid, I didn’t like them because the high acidity burned my tongue.
 On a rare occasion Maw-maw would fry up a batch of unripened green ones, and boy, was I in heaven!

 She always used cornmeal and her big black cast iron skillet.
 I find that cornmeal comes off easily and ends up burning in the pan when I’m doing a lot of them.
 That’s why I recommend using crushed Ritz crackers.
 Plus, if you give them a triple coat that will insure you’ve got a crispy golden crust every time.

 - Set up your dipping station with 3 shallow bowls: 1 bowl of flour, 1 bowl egg bath (2 eggs plus 2 tablespoons water, beaten) & 1 bowl of crushed Ritz crackers with 1 tablespoon Italian dried herbs.